jadraque94/EPHEMERE_DL_TREE/README.md

 ## Output

-You have in the folder Results, some examples of tree detection images generated and their probability of distribution.
+You have in the folder Results, some examples of tree detection images predicted and their probability of distribution.